-Otis McDaniel is in his first season as a volunteer assistant coach at Alabama after an outstanding collegiate career as one of the top sprinters in the collegiate ranks.
+Otis McDaniel is in his second season as a volunteer assistant coach at Alabama after an outstanding collegiate career as one of the top sprinters in the collegiate ranks.

 McDaniel was a dual-sport athlete at TCU, competing for the Horned Frogs in football and track.
 On the track, McDaniel was a four-time All-American at TCU from 2006-09, is a former PanAm Junior champion in the 200 meters and boasts extensive experience in the short sprints as well as in relays.
 He was the 2008 Mountain West Conference champion in the 200 and was a contributor on TCU's 4x100-metre relay unit that was regularly ranked among the world's fastest quartets.